init/http-test-suite/README.md

 Web server test suite
 =====================

 Implement a Web server in the programming language of your choice.
-Libraries for helping manage TCP socket connections *may* be used (libevent allowed).
+Libraries for helping manage TCP socket connections *may* be used (libevent for example).
 Libraries that implement any part of HTTP or multiprocessing model *must not* be used.
 Languages and platforms implementing hidden multithreading (Go, Node.js) are not allowed.

 ## Requirements ##